INSTALLING AND OPERATING THE

 Optional components you may wish to obtain separately:

-- Camera AC adapter (buy now for Canon Rebel models) (if you do not wish to depend on the rechargeable camera battery).
+- Camera AC adapter (if you do not wish to depend on the rechargeable camera battery).

 - Computer and software for viewing and post-processing digital photos.